Epiphany

 Opening Reception: Saturday, March 14, 4-6pm

-This years’ exhibit, "EPIPHANY", features work from the students of four local high schools: Holton-Arms School, Poolesville High School, Bullis School, and Walter Johnson High School.
+This years’ exhibit, "EPIPHANY", features work from the students of three local high schools: Holton-Arms School, Poolesville High School and Walter Johnson High School.
 Each instructor was the curator for their school.
 The collection of photographs represents the students' interpretation of the theme and their individual perspectives.

 Holton Arms School